utkdigitalinitiatives/ushanka/docs/source/contents/fedora.rst

 * POLICY: This datastream contains the policy file, which is a metadata file that describes the rights and access restrictions for the DIP part.
 * OBJ: This datastream contains the primary file from the DIP that the other files describe.

+The relationships between the DIP part and its files can be understood with the following diagram:

 .. mermaid::

     erDiagram